richardschris/Angularama/README.md

 Run `grunt` for building and `grunt serve` for preview.

 You need to also run app/nflserve.py for the Flask-based REST service.
+You need flask-cors installed, as well.

 ## Testing